 - Put candy out.
 Santa and the Scout Elves can’t resist sweets, and the more chocolates, cookies and pastries you have on hand, the more enticing your invitation may be!
 You'll definitely win points with Santa, who knows his elves can bring him sweets when they fly to the North Pole.
 Need baking project ideas?
 Check out the kid-friendly recipes available in Mrs. Claus’ Sweet Treats.

-Learn more about the Scout Elves with our North Pole Knowledge blogs!
+Learn more about the Scout Elves via North Pole Knowledge!